AdySan/AdityaTannu.com/_posts/2015-12-13-WeatherBug-ESP8266-WeatherStation-with-IFTTT-and-HomeKit-support.markdown

 - The UI does freeze when updating sometimes.
 - I think I fixed the [hysterisis problem](https://twitter.com/Ady/status/681942912817467392), not sure yet.
+- Some emojis don't work in the IFTTT notification

 # Future improvements

 - I don't want the entire UI to scroll.
 Since this is a temperature sensor first, I want the indoor temperature to be static on the screen, the rest of the screen and scroll through different items like forecast, outside temperature, etc.
 - Try to get Helvetica on this screen.
 I really don't like Arial..
+- Use HTTPS for IFTTT, not really sure why though..